nimroddanielmaayan/natours/notes.md

 - The query object: Every node request has a query object, which is a special mongoose object.
 We can access it using req.query.
 We can also chain methods to it, and then execute it using await.
 We can use it in order to manipulate data, etc. A lot of the operations that can be done on requests (like sorting and filtering) are done using the query object

+### MVC Architecture in the MERN Stack

+- MVC stands for Model-View-Controller.
+It's a common architecture for web applications

+- The controller is concerned only with application logic, the Model is concerned only with business logic, and the view is concerned only with presentation logic.
+Usually, any input will go through all three of them and end with an output.
+The controller will usually be the mediator between the model, the view, the input and the output, as we can see in the chart in the slides

+- Business logic and application logic might sometimes overlap, but it's important to keep them separate as much as possible, within logic

+- "Fat models\thin controllers": A common convention in MVC, which aims to offload as much of the logic as possible to the model.
+Though in node, the controller will always be needed in order to handle requests and responses, so it won't be completely "thin"

+### Advanced Querying - Pagination, Sorting, Filtering and Aliasing

+- The advanced queries that are listed here are just exapmles.
+There are a lot of advanced queries that can be done with Mongoose, according to the application's needs.
+These examples show some common use cases, and also show the general logic behind advanced queries

 - Sort\filter\pagination parameters are just regular query parameters, that can be sent by the request.
 They can then be passed into functions

+- It's important to understand that query objects are special mongoose objects.
+We can chain methods to query objects, that will always return new query objects, and then chain even more methods to the results, untill we're finally ready to execute the query using await.
+The results (the data after all the operations) will then be available in the variable in which we saved the promise

 - Sorting in reverse order is done using the - sign before the field name in the query string.
 Sorting by multiple fields (in case several results of one field share the same rank) is done by separating the fields with a comma